SrihariX911/Secure-Drone-Communication/README.md

 **Key Generation:**

-Bob generates a public-private key pair using small and large primes.
+Server(Base Station) generates a public-private key pair using small and large primes.
 The public key is shared with Alice for message encryption.

 **Message Encryption:**

-Alice encrypts her message using Bob's public key and a random polynomial.
+Client(Drone) encrypts her message using Bob's public key and a random polynomial.
 The encrypted message is sent to Bob.

 **Message Decryption:**